ClarkHobbie/ssltest3/README.md

 7) Import the singed certificate to the sever

-keytool -importcert -keystore keystore -storepass whatever -file server.cer -alias private
+keytool -importcert -keystore keystore -storepass whatever -file private.cer -alias private

 Compile the program with the following command (you must have maven installed):